 Gifts of real property and life insurance to a department, school, unit, Center, or related Foundation have the potential to obligate the University (e.g., for maintenance of the property before it is sold; or to pay premiums due on gifted life insurance that is not yet paid-up).
 Thus, the Office of Gift Planning shall be involved when these gifts are being considered for acceptance.
-Gifts of tangible or intangible personal property will be considered for acceptance only if needed by the University to further its mission of education, research, healthcare and public service.
-There are only certain offices that may accept gifts of real property and life insurance because of the special nature of these gifts.
-(See Section 4, Authorized University Agents.)
+Gifts of tangible or intangible personal property will be considered for acceptance only if needed by the University to further its mission of education, research, healthcare, and public service.
+Only certain offices may accept gifts of real and personal property, life insurance, and fine and decorative arts because of the special nature of these gifts.

-Except for interests of Real Property owned in a time-share arrangement, all gifts of real estate in excess of $50,000, including single and multi-family residential, commercial, industrial, farms and undeveloped land, will be considered for acceptance.
+Except for interests of real property owned in a time-share arrangement, all gifts of real estate in excess of $50,000, including single and multi-family residential, commercial, industrial, farm and undeveloped land, will be considered for acceptance.

-All offers of real estate gifts shall be directed to the Office of Gift Planning for guidance, and reported to the Senior Vice President for University Advancement (or designee) and the Chief Executive Officer (CEO) of the University of Virginia Foundation.
+All offers of real estate gifts shall be directed to the Office of Gift Planning for guidance and reported to the Vice President for Advancement (or designee) and the Chief Executive Officer (CEO) of the University of Virginia Foundation.

 Gifts of life insurance to the University take many forms.
 Depending on the type of life insurance gift, numerous University departments may be involved.
 When a gift to the University involving life insurance is being considered by a potential donor, the Office of Gift Planning shall be notified.
-Gift Planning will coordinate appropriate contacts with the Office of Treasury Management, Financial Reporting and Analysis, Gift Accounting, appropriate stewardship officers, development officers and deans, as well as the Senior Vice President for University Advancement when appropriate.
+Gift Planning will coordinate appropriate contacts with the Office of Treasury Management, Financial Reporting and Operations, Gift Processing Services, appropriate stewardship officers, development officers and deans, as well as the Vice President for Advancement when appropriate.

 Coordination of gifts that potentially involve the University purchasing a life insurance contract on an individual’s life will be coordinated through the Office of Gift Planning and the Office of Treasury Management.
 If the University accepts a policy in which the donor will make annual contributions equal to the premium payments, it will be based on the understanding that the annual contributions will be received by the University in advance of the due date of the premiums.
 The policy must have a minimum face value of $25,000.
 It also must be made clear to the donor that the University may allow the policy to lapse if donor contributions are not received by the premium date.

 Similarly, if the University is to purchase a life insurance policy based on a donor gift, the contract will not be purchased until sufficient contributions have been received.
-Only the Associate Vice President for Finance and the Assistant Vice President & University Comptroller, in consultation with the Senior Vice President for University Advancement, have the authority to execute these contracts.
+The Vice President for Finance and the Assistant Vice President for Financial Operations, in consultation with the Vice President for Advancement, have the authority to execute these contracts.

 For related Foundations, it is recommended that the Office of Gift Planning be notified and consulted prior to the acceptance of a gift of life insurance.

-An An offer of a personal property gift may be recommended for acceptance by certain authorized officers.
-The recommendation is made by executing the appropriate official Deed of Gift form.
+An offer of a personal property gift may be recommended for acceptance by executing the appropriate official Deed of Gift form.
 (See Deed of Gift Preparation Procedures.)
-Completing and signing the form indicates the property has been received by the area, will be used by the area to further the mission of the University, has been reviewed by the Office of Property and Liability Risk Management if there are potential unique safety or security issues, and is compliant with this policy.
+Completing and signing the form indicates the property has been accepted by the area, will be used by the area to further the mission of the University, has been reviewed by the Office of Property and Liability Risk Management if there are potential unique safety or security issues, and is compliant with this policy.
 For intellectual property gifts, the Vice President for Research will be consulted before the acceptance of the gift.

 - Gifts where the donor has asked to be indemnified.
 The University cannot legally bind itself to indemnify the donor from liability arising in the course of the University using the property.

-- Gifts of personal property (such as books and paintings) made on the condition that the items will be loaned back to the donor or persons designated by the donor for life or extended periods of time to be determined by the donor.
+- Gifts of personal property (such as books, paintings, and archival material) made on the condition that the items will be loaned back to the donor or persons designated by the donor for life or extended periods of time to be determined by the donor.

-- Gifts to the University of personal property such as paintings, other works of art, furniture, or collections generally should not be accepted if made on the condition or expectation that the items will be permanently exhibited, or that the collections will be maintained and shown as such.
+- Gifts to the University of personal property such as paintings, other works of art, furniture, books, archival materials, or collections generally should not be accepted if made on the condition or expectation that the items will be permanently exhibited, or that the collections will be maintained and shown as such.

 - Small gifts of personal property with an apparent worth of less than $250 may be unofficially valued by the University personnel with expertise related to the gift.